 Stitching

-I am excited about making kits that others can enjoy, sharing the love of learning how to stitch little creatures and plants.
+I intermittently release DIY kits and patterns.
+I am excited about making kits and patterns that others can enjoy, sharing the love of learning how to stitch little creatures and plants.
 Often people will have some experience of stitching as a kid.
-I often feel that art practice becomes harder as jobs and life takes over, but I think having a kit that you can pick up whenever you have a few minutes is so soothing and helps to center people when feeling stressed and busy or just as a Sunday afternoon activity with a cup of tea.
+I often feel that art practice becomes harder as jobs and life takes over, but I think having a kit or pattern that you can pick up whenever you have a few minutes is so soothing and helps to center people when feeling stressed and busy or just as a Sunday afternoon activity with a cup of tea.
 I start out with my own embroideries, using them as an outline for a kit.
-I then simplify them using some basic computer programs to create diagrams that are easy to follow, basing a system around colors like painting with numbers.
-I trace my steps back to starting an embroidery paying attention to every part of the process.
-I make each kit from scratch, even the envelopes, and get at least a couple people to test each design before putting it out there for others to enjoy for maximum makeability and stitching joy!
+I then simplify them into diagrams that are easy to follow, basing a system around colors like painting with numbers and guiding stitchers through the process step by step.
+I trace my steps back to starting an embroidery paying attention to every part of the process so that the whole process feels comfortably challenging.
+These are all about taking your time, learning the process at your own pace and having access to art making in a manageable form.

 Choosing Fabric and Floss

 This is always such a fun part of the process, I love perusing colours of fabric and narrowing designs down to a background color that will bring out their dapperness best.
-I tend to use DMC threads and needles, as they are tried and tested to be great quality, although I dabble in other threads at times.
+I tend to use DMC threads and needles, as they are tried and tested to be great quality and try their best to have sustainability in mind, although I dabble in other threads at times.
 I especially love satin thread, where it has a shine to it, as it really brings out the light in some of the embroideries.
-I choose colors as I stitch, which helps me bring out the more subtle colors and shades like painting.
+I choose colors spontaneously as I stitch, which helps me bring out the more subtle colors and shades like painting.

 Choosing a Hoop Size